LoRA – low rank adaptation of large language models

 Copy

 And now we can publish it.
-As the first thing we have done is to log in with the huggingface hub, we can upload it to our hub without any problem.
+Since the first thing we did was log in to the Hugging Face hub, we can upload it to our hub without any issues.

 trainer.push_to_hub()